Policies and Procedures

-Fees are due by the first of each month.
+Fees are due by the first of each month we are entering in to.
 Alternative payment dates can arranged, with authorization from management, to no later than the 21st of each month.

 There is no refund if your child is away and the spot is reserved for you.
 A meeting can be arranged with the owner/manager if you are a low income family and a crisis arises.

-Drop-in fees are paid on the same day
+Drop-in fees are prepaid or paid on the same day they are incurred.

 A trial day can be offered before a commitment is made.

 If the Centre is closed due to an outbreak, then we forward a credit for when we reopen.

 BC Affordable Childcare Benefits Program